 Conversational AI is the best choice for corporate environments and specific use cases

 Companies usually have specific measurable goals such as acquiring new customers or candidates, increasing efficiency or customer satisfaction, saving time and costs, and more.
 In such a case, the basic setup is very specific and conversational AI can serve the goal better.
 From the beginning we have the setup completely in our hands thus eliminating the error rate.
 Thanks to the already established process of integrating with third-party systems, we can easily connect any of your systems and the solution can automatically write or read data directly from/to the system you normally use.

 There is no A or B, but the best solution is to combine both worlds.
 To take and further strengthen the benefits of both technologies, and eliminate potential risks when applied to the real environment of companies and their processes.

 Our Feedyou Platform, as a representative of traditional Conversational AI, takes advantage of ChatGPT and uses the connections to GPT models that are available in the platform as a result.
 This makes it possible to combine both worlds.

-Feedyou Platform combines best of both worlds and makes integrating with third-party systems easy as pie.
+Feedyou Platform combines best of both worlds and makes integrating with third-party systems and channels easy as pie.